-Rainforest QA’s software is powered by thousands of testers worldwide.
+Rainforest testers are the global execution engine that powers our QA platform.
 We get a lot of questions about who our testers are and how they interact with Rainforest’s platform in order to deliver fast results to our customers.
 Let’s take a few minutes to explore these questions!

-Rainforest testers come to us through two crowdsourcing services, CrowdFlower and Amazon Mechanical Turk.
+Rainforest testers come to us through crowdsourcing services, Amazon Mechanical Turk.
 If an aspiring tester successfully completes Rainforest training, they are able to join our tester community and begin working on real customer tests, or “jobs.”

 We’re lucky to have a tester community full of hardworking people from various backgrounds and walks of life.
 They are students, aspiring doctors, teachers, stay-at-home moms and dads, writers, QA specialists, pet parents, hobbyist astronomers, tech lovers and so much more!